Hlaingthaya Township: Commerce

 Hlaingthaya is home to a dozen industrial zones, including Hlaingthaya, Shwe Linban, and Shwe Thanlwin, which housed more than 850 factories that employed 300,000 workers as of November 2019.

 Infrastructure

 The township is connected to other parts of Yangon across the Yangon River over the Aung Zeya Bridge and the Bayinnaung Bridge, and to TwanteTownship over the Pan Hlaing river by the Pan Hlaing Bridge.

 Demographics

 The 2014 Myanmar Census enumerated 687,867 persons in Hlaingthaya Township.
+This made it the single largest township by population in the country.
 The population density was 10,210.6 persons per square kilometre.
 53.1% of residents were female, while 56.9% were male, and the median age was 25.6 years.

+In 2019, the township reportedly only had 440,949 people.
+This number likely excludes the large amount of residents who live in informal housing.

+Ethnic makeup

+The Bamar make up the majority of the township's population, while the Karen and Rakhine are the largest minority groups.

 Education

 The township has 46 primary schools, 8 middle schools and 4 high schools.
 West Yangon Technological University also maintains a campus in Hlaingthaya.